Empathetic leadership during the storm

 “You were born to lead,” many affirmed.

 Countless people have offered advice and encouragement to me as a leader over the years.
-Yet the idea of empathy in leadership has rarely been addressed.
+Yet the idea of empathetic leadership has rarely been addressed.

 As a Black female nonprofit executive in Texas who earlier this winter found herself in a vulnerable moment, I feel compelled to record some of my struggles.
 First there was the pandemic, followed by the killing of George Floyd and heightened racial tensions, and then — boom! — a winter storm with near-zero temperatures that collapsed the state’s power grid and left millions of Texans in dark, unheated homes.
 Even as it was happening, I knew it was going to be bad, and most likely deadly.